wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how-to-reduce-cpu-usage-in-a-redis-cluster.md

 When a single Redis node within a Redis Cluster exhibits high CPU usage, it indicates that the CPU resources of that particular node are being heavily utilised compared to others in the cluster.

+The illustration below highlights the scenario where a single Redis node is exhibiting high CPU usage of 1.20% within a Redis Cluster.

+{{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" width="768" alt="analytics keys stored in one Redis server" >}}

 ## What could be causing this high CPU usage?

 One possible reason for high CPU usage in a single Redis node within a Redis Cluster is that analytics features are enabled and keys are being stored within that specific Redis node.